munificent/craftinginterpreters/book/a-map-of-the-territory.md

 </aside>

-While the first transcompiler translated one assembly language to another, today, almost all transpilers work on higher-level languages.
+While the first transcompiler translated one assembly language to another, today, most transpilers work on higher-level languages.
 After the viral spread of UNIX to machines various and sundry, there began a long tradition of compilers that produced C as their output language.
 C compilers were available everywhere UNIX was and produced efficient code, so targeting C was a good way to get your language running on a lot of architectures.